Carey851/base-beat-tap/README.md

 - `README.md` for project documentation.
 - Source directories containing the main project code.
 - Dependency or package files that describe setup requirements.
+- Configuration files for tools, formatting, linting, or builds.
+- Test directories or test configuration files, if present.

+The exact structure may change over time.

+When new directories or important files are added, document them here so contributors can understand the layout quickly.

+## Setup